Impact Image

 Dual Degrees

-MPA-MSCJ DUAL DEGREE PROGRAM
+MPA-MSCJ COMBINED DEGREE PROGRAM

-The LMU MPA-MSCJ Dual Degree program combines the core requirements and electives for the MSCJ and Masters in Public Administration programs to allow students to achieve both graduate degrees concurrently.
+The LMU MPA-MSCJ Combined Degree program combines the core requirements and electives for the MSCJ and Masters in Public Administration programs to allow students to achieve both graduate degrees concurrently.
 The total number of credit hours required for completion of this dual degree program is 51 credit hours (cr).

 -CRIM 505, 506, 510, 512 = 12 cr